Aliases for ESX1 Gene

 GeneCards Summary for ESX1 Gene

 ESX1 (ESX Homeobox 1) is a Protein Coding gene.
-Diseases associated with ESX1 include skeletal tuberculosis.
+Diseases associated with ESX1 include Isolated Growth Hormone Deficiency, Type Iii and Axenfeld-Rieger Syndrome, Type 1.
 Among its related pathways are Signaling pathways regulating pluripotency of stem cells and Transcriptional Regulatory Network in Embryonic Stem Cell.
-GO annotations related to this gene include sequence-specific DNA binding and transcriptional repressor activity, RNA polymerase II transcription regulatory region sequence-specific binding.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and transcriptional repressor activity, RNA polymerase II transcription regulatory region sequence-specific DNA binding.
 An important paralog of this gene is RHOXF2.

 UniProtKB/Swiss-Prot for ESX1 Gene

 May coordinately regulate cell cycle progression and transcription during spermatogenesis.
 Inhibits degradation of polyubiquitinated cyclin A and cyclin B1 and thereby arrests the cell cycle at early M phase.
 ESXR1-N acts as a transcriptional repressor.
 Binds to the sequence 5-TAATGTTATTA-3 which is present within the first intron of the KRAS gene and inhibits its expression.
 ESXR1-C has the ability to inhibit cyclin turnover.